-- Sea salt (ground or in rock form, depending on the texture of glitter you are looking for).
+- Sea salt (ground or in rock form, depending on the texture you want in your glitter)

 - Food coloring

 1. Preheat the oven to 350 F.

 2. Put a couple drops of food coloring in a bowl and mix in the sea salt, creating as many color combinations as desired.